 Grand Anse Beach Grenada Travel Guide

-Grenada''s mass transit system is efficient and provides an authentic way of enjoying the island.
-Mini-buses are privately owned vans, typically 15-seaters, operating on fixed routes across the island.
+Grenada''s mass transit system is efficient and provides an authentic method of experiencing the island.
+Mini-buses are owned by an individual vans, typically 15-seaters, operating on fixed routes across the island.

 Mini-buses run frequently during the day (6 IN the morning - 7 PM).
 Frequency decreases after dark and on Sundays/public holidays.